LifHoshi/tp/docs/UserGuide.md

 <img src="images/UG-Basics/outcomeCca_deleteAfter1.png" >

-Notice that the CCA of the person `Caleb Hugh` has been removed.
+Notice that the CCA of the people in our list has been removed.

 ##### Possible Failures: